-B3.7 External areas > 3.7.1 Landscaped area and private open space Obje ctives Cont rols 07 To retain important existing canopy trees, vegetation and other landscape features.
-C14 Existing canopy trees and vegetation of landscape value are incorporated into the landscape area and treatment.
-08 To protect or enhance indigenous wildlife populations and habitat through appropriate planting of indigenous vegetation species.
-C15 Native species are preferred, and landscape designs are encouraged to provide at least 50% of the plants as native species.
-09 To ensure that landscaping contributes positively to the streetscape and the amenity of neighbouring properties.
-C16 Landscaping provides for a diversity of native species and a complexity of habita 010 To ensure that landscaping allows view sharing. variety of vegetation and heights provides through vertical layering.
-Note: Vertical layering, by planting a variety of vegetation in different sizes and heights provides more cover and feeding opportunities for wildlife species.
-C17 Landscaping facilitates the linking of open space reserves through wildlife corridors and reduces habitat fragmentation and loss.
-C18 The landscape design: a) uses vegetation types and landscaping styles which contribute to the streetscape and desired future character objectives for the locality; b) uses vegetation types that will not moderately, severely or devastatingly block views in accordance with the Tenacity Land and Environment Court Principle; c) does not adversely affect the structure of the proposed building or buildings on neighbouring properties; d) considers personal safety by ensuring good visibility along paths and driveways and avoiding shrubby landscaping near thoroughfares; e) contributes to energy efficiency and amenity by providing substantial shade in summer, especially to west facing windows and open car park areas and
+- Existing canopy trees and vegetation of landscape value are incorporated into the landscape area and treatment. - C15 Native species are preferred, and landscape designs are encouraged to provide at least 50% of the plant as native species. - C16 Landscaping provides for a diversity of native species and a complexity of habitat through vertical layering.

+Note: Vertical layering, by planting a variety of regetation in different sizes and heights provides more cover and feeding opportunities for wildlife species. - C17 Landscaping facilitates the linking of open space reserves through wildlife corridors and reduces habitat fragmentation and loss. - C18 The landscape design: - a) uses vegetation types and landscaping styles which contribute to the streetscape and desired future character objectives for the locality; - b) uses vegetation types that will not moderately, severely or devastatingly block views in accordance with the Tenacity Land and Environment Court Principle; - does not adversely affect the structure of the proposed building or buildings on neighbouring properties; - d) considers personal safety by ensuring good visibility along paths and driveways and avoiding shrubby landscaping near thoroughfares; - e) contributes to energy efficiency and amenity by providing substantial shade in summer, especially to west facing windows and open car park areas and